 By centering your efforts around a CDP, you can ensure your entire company is working with the same data and presenting a cohesive customer experience.

 Today’s consumers are browsing and shopping on multiple devices and platforms.
 Do you think they want to be treated as multiple customers based on these behaviors?
 Absolutely not.

-Data-driven marketing allows you to accurately identify these customers across multiple devices and provide a fantastic omni-channel experience.
-Not only does this save you time and resources, but it refines the customer experience and tells your audience that you’re paying attention and recognizing their behaviors and needs.
+Data-driven marketing allows you to accurately identify these customers across multiple devices and provide a fantastic omnichannel experience.
+Not only does this save you time and resources, but it refines the customer experience and tells your audience that you’re paying attention to their behaviors and needs.

 Data-Driven Marketing Tools

 Wondering how to get started with data-driven marketing?
 Try these tools to track, manage, and apply your customer data.

 Marketing Hub is a fantastic tool for businesses of all kinds looking to dive into data-driven marketing.
 It connects to Hubspot CRM so you can track, analyze, and deploy your customer data from one place.

 From Marketing Hub, you can create optimized content, launch segmented email campaigns, view customer journey analytics, monitor social media activity, and run retargeting ad campaigns.